 Getting to know a college or university's campus can make or break your decision.
 Besides getting the lay of the land, you can check out a school's majors and programs, meet current students, and talk with representatives from academic departments or advisers while you're on campus.
 "Take time to visit campus while classes are in session to get a feel for student life," says one Saint Louis University admission counselor.
 Find out more about what to ask on campus tours.

 Research College Requirements

-the new year; it could result in more tuition assistance.
+Check out what scholarships and financial aid packages are offered for transfer students and apply for them on time.
+Don't forget to update your financial information for the new year; it could result in more tuition assistance.
 Get more information on financial aid for undergraduates.